100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 For the heat– The ideal is to use appropriate socks; and shoes that allow adequate ventilation – and a little more abundant than the number we usually wear.

-For humidity – Change of socks (especially at the beginning of each stage) or talcum powder.
+For moisture – Change socks (especially at the beginning of each stage) or talcum powder.

 For Rubbing – Appropriate socks, split-toed ones work very well.
-NOK cream (which, however, in a sandstorm could prove to be a problem)
+NOK cream useful for elasticizing the skin of the foot; found online or in pharmacies.

 Compeed-type patches can be helpful.